 BUYING AN OPAL PLUM TREE

 Opal is available in larger garden centres and those which specialise in fruit trees.
 It is not normally available in supermarkets and diy centres.
-It is widely available online and we would recommend Blackmoor who, from our own personal experience, have good prices, prompt delivery and offer a personal service if you have any queries.
-Click here for the page where they sell this variety.
+They are also widely available online.

 SUMMARY CHARACTERISTICS OF OPAL PLUM TREE